Strategic Partnerships are another way for kids to experience Destination Imagination.

 To Infinity and Beyond with NASA

-This past June 300 students from ESF Summer Camps and the Philadelphia Boys and Girls Clubs gathered at Philadelphia University to participate in a NASA In-Flight Education Downlink.
+In June 2013, 300 students from ESF Summer Camps and the Philadelphia Boys and Girls Clubs gathered at Philadelphia University to participate in a NASA In-Flight Education Downlink.
 Twenty student representatives posed questions and watched as astronauts answered the questions and demonstrated science, technology, engineering and mathematics concepts in ways that are impossible on Earth.

 This past summer, DI also partnered with NASA’s Marshall Space Flight Center (MSFC), UT and the Montgomery Village Boys and Girls Club to host Summer of Innovation (SOI), an intensive summer STEM teaching and learning program in Knoxville, TN.
 SOI is designed to spark interest in science, technology, engineering, and mathematics in students entering grades 4-9 who have traditionally been underrepresented in STEM fields.